mrtnms/DL_Project_2/README.md

 * Pick suitable metrics to report your final model's performance on the held-out test set
 * Select a suitable approach to interpretate your model performance and behavior

-Submit a single Jupyter Notebook (.ipynb) that runs top-to-bottom without errors.
-All plots and outputs must be pre-rendered (i.e. run all cells before submitting).

-## Tips

-* The class distribution is uneven.
-Addressing this imbalance (e.g. through loss weighting or oversampling) is likely to improve your model's performance, especially on rarer call types
-* Recordings vary considerably in length.
-You will need to pad shorter clips and/or trim longer ones to a fixed duration
-* For the audio preprocessing, you may use any of the approaches introduced in the lab session, or look for methods specifically designed for bird or animal vocalisations